mbornet-hl/hl/README.md

            x indicates that thresholds are in hexadecimal si : value of the i-th threshold for 1 <= i <= 10 c1 : color of the i-th range     for 1 <= i <= 10
+  -t  : Colorize string according to time periods
+        Syntax for time periods option : -tp[R][:num][:spec][,c1c2...c10] where :
+           p is a time period specifier in [YmwdHMSun] R is an optional flag telling to use an optional time reference instead of the current time.
+The optional time reference must be specified before the regex argument
-  -N  : consistent numbering of sub-expressions in -A/-I and -s -p  : display configuration(s) matching glob-like expression (pattern) -P  : display configuration(s) matching regexp
+           num is an optional number of time periods (default is 1) spec is a string specifying the position of date elements, composed of letters in [YmbdHMSus], each one followed by the number of the sub-regex it is associated to, and c1c2...c7 are the optional color specifiers for the time periods -N  : consistent numbering of sub-expressions in -A/-I and -s -p  : display configuration(s) matching glob-like expression (pattern) -P  : display configuration(s) matching regexp